-Overall, the AHTF colony has a high canopy closure rate, and both plots established in 2022 have observations of recurring sexual regeneration.
+Overall, the AHTF colony has a high canopy closure rate, and both plots have observations of recurring sexual regeneration.

-7.5 ECOLOGICAL ENHANCEMENT AND MITIGATION MONITORING (EEMM)
+7.5 Ecological Enhancement and Mitigation Monitoring (EEMM)

 The EEMM program includes mitigation and enhancement measures not directly related to the day-to-day operation of the quarry.
 The EEMM program is designed to make sure the ecological mitigation measures are properly implemented (e.g., appropriate number and species of trees are planted, amphibian habitat is self-sustaining) and that the resulting features are managed and adapted with changing conditions and trends (e.g., replanting for dead trees, controlling pest damage, control / allowing public access, etc.).